Md. Jahangir Alam, PhD

 Research Interest

-Cardio-metabolic diseases (CMDs) such as cardiovascular disease, stroke and diabetes have been a major concern worldwide due to its increasing prevalence in Low middle-income country especially in India.
+Cardio-metabolic diseases (CMDs) such as cardiovascular disease, stroke and diabetes have been a major concern worldwide due to their increasing prevalence in Low middle-income countries, especially in India.
 CMDs arise primarily due to various factors such as sedentary lifestyle, intake of high-energy food, obesity, smoking and air pollution.
-Due to its steady increase globally and particularly in India, the epidemiology and management of CMDs have received detailed attention and roadmaps to address specific diseases is essential.
+Due to its steady increase globally and particularly in India, the epidemiology and management of CMDs have received detailed attention and roadmaps to address specific diseases are essential.

-In view of this scenario, my research interest is to identify the key early molecular events contributing to the development of chronic diseases such as cardiovascular and metabolic diseases (non-alcoholic fatty liver disease, for example).
-More specifically, my research goal is to use interdisciplinary approaches for addressing crucial questions such as the impact of metabolic alteration, lipid metabolism, oxidative stress, mitochondrial dynamics and inflammation on the cardiovascular disorders.
-To solve such biological questions, I use high throughput technologies e.g., proteomics, next-generation sequencing and metabolomics which will help to understand the mechanisms of disease onset and the development of new therapeutic strategies.
+In view of this scenario, my research interest is to identify the key early molecular events contributing to the development of chronic diseases such as cardiovascular (e.g., coronary artery disease) and metabolic diseases (e.g., non-alcoholic fatty liver disease).
+More specifically, my research goal is to use interdisciplinary approaches for addressing crucial questions such as the impact of metabolic alteration, lipid metabolism, oxidative stress, mitochondrial dynamics and inflammation on cardiovascular disorders.
+To solve such biological questions, I use high throughput technologies, e.g., proteomics, next-generation sequencing and metabolomics, which will help to understand the mechanisms of disease onset and the development of new therapeutic strategies.

 Credentials